 In October of 2009, Adam installed two outdoor works in New York City, one in Bowling Green Park and one on the facade of the New York Stock Exchange.
 In 2011, Adam installed an interactive installation in Times Square, New York.

 In 2012, Adam was named the Seattle City Light Conservation & Sustainability Artist-in Residence.
-During this residency, he produced a large scale artwork for the City of Seattle featuring their hydroelectric power sources.
+During this residency, he produced a large-scale artwork for the City of Seattle featuring their hydroelectric power sources.
 This work of light is a projected, living map of Seattle’s hydroelectric generation and electricity use.
-Also during this residency, Adam produced an Art Plan that conceptualizes the future of Seattle’s public art commissions as they relate to true sustainability.

-In 2013 Adam completed a large scale commission to install eight artworks in Eskenazi Health, Indianapolis IN.
+In 2013 Adam completed a large-scale commission to install eight artworks in Eskenazi Health, Indianapolis IN.
 This signature work displays optically accurate shadows of native trees in eight elevator lobbies of the new hospital.
 The layered tree shadows imply the presence of real trees just beyond the glass surface of floor to ceiling light boxes.
 ARBOR was recognized for excellence by The Americans for the Arts 2014 Public Art Network Year in Review.
+This was one of the first times the honor was awarded to a hospital installation.

-In 2015, Adam installed an interactive artwork on a sidewalk in Bankside, London.
-This work was commissioned by MERGE Art Festival, sponsored by the Tate Modern and the local Business Improvement District.
+In September 2015, Adam installed an interactive artwork on a sidewalk in Bankside, London.
+This work was sponsored by the Tate Modern and the local Business Improvement District.
+This installation was first installed in Times Square NYC.

 In 2016, Adam installed a monumental scale LUCID Mirror in the lobby of the new Two Trees building, 300 Ashland, in downtown Brooklyn.
 This cultural, residential and commercial high-rise is the new home of BAM Cinema screens, the Museum of Contemporary African Diasporan Arts and the Brooklyn Apple Store.

-Also in 2016, Adam Frank Incorporated was selected by the City of Paris and The City of New York to participate in the first NYC-Paris Business Exchange Program.
-This program from the Mayor's offices, the NYCEDC and Paris & Co, will assist AFI in expanding into Paris and the EU.
+Also in 2016, Adam Frank Incorporated was selected by the City of Paris and The City of New York to participate in the first NYC/Paris Business Exchange Program.
+This new program from the Mayor's’ offices, the New York City Economic Development Corporation and Paris & Co, assists ten local businesses in expanding into the alternate city.
+Adam was the representative product designer and public artist selected.